jarne/Chat/README.md

 ## 📦 Install

-The application is developed and tested with Node.js v14.x.
+The application is developed and tested with Node.js v16 (LTS).
 You can checkout this project with the following command:

 ```
 $ git clone https://github.com/jarne/Chat.git